charliereese/blog_boi/README.md

 ## Contributing

-This gem is currently not actively accepting contributions.

-With that in mind, if you'd like to make a fix / change, please create a pull request (and when I have a moment - probably in a couple weeks time - I'll have a look)!
+If you'd like to make a fix / change, please create a pull request; when I have a moment, I'll have a look!

 ## Updating gem version (for maintainers)